 In World War Two, the demand for oil grew as did the chemical industry.
 Odessa expanded to 10,000 residents and developed into the world’s largest inland petrochemical center.
 In 1957, the Odessa Petrochemical Complex became the nation’s first privately funded, fully integrated plant for synthetic rubber manufacturing, using waste products from oil and natural gas to make rubber.

-Today, the city has expanded to 123,000 residents, a population that is 59 percent Hispanic and 31 percent white.
-The median age is 31 years.
+Today, the city has expanded to nearly 120,000 residents, a population that is listed as 60 percent Hispanic or Latino.

 The biggest industries in town remain petroleum processing and oil field supplies.